 The College is test optional for most applicants, meaning we do not require standardized test scores.
 About 70% of our applicants still submit some form of test score, and they may prove helpful to your application.
 Some applicants are required to submit test scores:

-- International students who are not educated in English must submit SAT, ACT, TOEFL, or IELTS scores.
+- International students who are not educated in English must submit CLT, SAT, ACT, TOEFL, or IELTS scores.

 - International students who are currently educated in English may choose an interview instead of submitting testing.